rails/rails/guides/source/action_controller_overview.md

 params.require(:log_entry).permit!
 ```

-This will mark the `:log_entry` parameters hash and any sub-hash of it as
+This marks the `:log_entry` parameters hash and any sub-hash of it as
+permitted and does not check for permitted scalars, anything is accepted.
-permitted.
-Extreme care should be taken when using `permit!`, as it
+Extreme care should be taken when using `permit!`, as it will allow all current
-will allow all current and future model attributes to be mass-assigned.
+and future model attributes to be mass-assigned.

 #### Nested Parameters